HenryZuo/Chatroom/README.md

 ## Project Purpose

-Needed a project to learn socketIO with.
+Needed a project to learn React and socketIO with.
 So I built this.

 ## Key Features